 A deduction is allowed for energy that is generated from co-generation.
 Paragraph 6(1) describes co-generation as "combined heat and power".
-Combined heat and power means -
+Combined heat and power means -a

-"the production of electricity and useful heat from a fuel or energy source which is a co-product, by-product, waste product or residual product of an underlying industrial process".
+"the production of electricity and useful heat from a fuel or energy source which is a coproduct, by-product, waste product or residual product of an underlying industrial process".

-The production of electricity from qualifying combined heat and power should, however, be from a single integrated process.
+The production of electricity and useful heat from qualifying combined heat and power should, however, from a single integrated process.